In this Bar Rescue episode, Jon Taffer visits Dale 1891 in Tampa, Florida.

 They tell him they are $400,000 in debt and bring out the bank statements.

-They ask Scott to hand over signatory to the business account and he refuses.
+They ask Scott to hand over the signatory to the account and he refuses.

-Jon says he is not going to remodel the bar if they cannot agree.
+Jon says he is not going to renovate the bar if they cannot agree.

 The experts train the staff.

-First is Daniel who trains them on making a strawberry and coconut mojito.
+First is Daniel who trains them on making a strawberry coconut mojito.

-Kevin trains Stephanie on a variation on a Cuban sandwich made in less than five minutes.
+Kevin trains Stephanie on a variation on a Cuban sandwich made in a few minutes.

-The stress test has a lot riding on it and customers are let in.
+The stress test has a lot riding on it and customers enter the bar.

 The orders come through and the owners are asked to walk around, support and make notes.

-The bartenders start with a disaster and break glass over the ice and that has to be cleaned out.
+The bartenders begin with a disaster and break glass over the ice and that has to be emptied.

 Scott has not been seen behind the bar.